 Our studio time will be at Carole's Dance Studio, Northampton Center for the Arts, 33 Hawley St. Northampton, MA 01060.

-We will meet as a full group every other Saturday beginning August 20th and ending on November 12th.
+We will meet as a full group two Saturdays a month beginning August 20th and ending on November 19th.

 Our studio times will be: Saturdays from 4-6 pm on these dates:

 September 3rd, 4-6 pm